 Every day, you’ll be joined by at least one guide on the road and another in the support van, sweeping the route and providing refreshments, mechanical support, and a lift when you need it.

 Our daily tour routes also include longer and shorter ride options.
 If you’re a dedicated cyclist, our guides are happy to take you out for some extra miles.
 If you’re pushing yourself on a more difficult ride, you can always rely on our support van.

 We also offer another great equalizer: electric assist.
-An e-bike or e-wheel can provide an extra boost to your own pedal power, so you ride longer distances, tackle tougher climbs, and maintain a faster pace in the company of family or friends who cycle at a different level.
+An e-bike or e-wheel can provide an extra boost to your own pedal power, so you can ride longer distances, tackle tougher climbs, and maintain a faster pace in the company of family or friends who cycle at a different level.
 Learn more about electric assist.

-For completely custom routes that everything you want and nothing you don’t, we recommend a Private tour.
+For completely custom routes that include everything you want and nothing you don’t, we recommend a Private tour.

 We go above and beyond to meet your dietary needs and communicate your restrictions, allergies, and preferences for restaurant meals, cooking classes, and culinary experiences.
 When booking a tour, we recommend discussing dietary restrictions with a Trip Specialist to ensure your destination is a good fit based on local cuisine.
 Once you’ve booked your tour, we gather detailed information about your dietary preferences to alert your guides in advance.